ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 Enquiries
 ---------

-When tender is in `active.enquiry` status, interested parties can ask questions:
+When tender is in `active.tendering` status and ``Tender.enqueryPeriod.endDate``  dos'n comes, interested parties can ask questions:

 .. include:: tutorial/ask-question.http
    :code: